bwl21/zupfnoter/UD_Zupfnoter-Handbuch/040_UD-Zupfnoter-Referenz.md

 Zupfnoter arbeitet nach dem Prinzip der Umwandlung von ABC-Notation in Unterlegnoten.
-Im Gegensatz zu so genanten "What You See is What you get" - Sytemen werden also die Unterlegnoten nicht direkt bearbeitetn sondern entstehen automatisch durch Umwandlung aus einem Modell des Musikstückes.
+Im Gegensatz zu so genanten "What You See is What you get" - Sytemen werden also die Unterlegnoten nicht direkt bearbeiten sondern entstehen automatisch durch Umwandlung aus einem Modell des Musikstückes.